Back to Mercy and Salvation

 • am I using the language of healing to avoid repentance?

-Pastors, parents, and writers should likewise learn to distinguish the trembling conscience from the calloused one.
+Pastors, parents, and writers should likewise learn to distinguish the trembling from the calloused one.
 Mercy must not become indiscriminate softness.

-The faithful should therefore beg for a conscience both tender and strong: tender toward God, strong against excuse.
+The faithful should therefore beg for a both tender and strong: tender toward God, strong against excuse.

 Footnotes